-In mathematics we place great emphasis on installing a growth mindset in our learners, where pupils feel at ease in taking risk.
-Mistakes are expected and respected; excellence is nurtured as we drive to deepen understanding of the mathematics.
-We believe in challenge for all our pupils and promoting independence and love of learning conjunction with the National Curriculum for Mathematics.
-We mold our pupils to be logical thinkers, able problem solvers and lifelong mathematicians.
+At Alder Grange School,we place great emphasis on installing a growth mindset in our learners, where pupils feel at ease in taking risks.
+Mistakes are expected and respected; excellence is nurtured as we drive to deepen understanding of mathematics.
+We believe in challenges for all our pupils and promoting independence and love of learning in conjunction with the National Curriculum for Mathematics.
 Our motto is ‘enjoy and achieve the best you can’.
-Our more able pupils are entered for the Junior and Senior UK Mathematics Challenges.
-We also participate in local mathematics challenges and events.

 One of our focuses is to develop the confidence of our young mathematicians and the awareness of the academic and practical significance of mathematics in real life, dispelling any negative perception associated with the complexities that mathematics can bring.

 Our curriculum intent aims to ensure that all pupils at Alder Grange are able to be:

 Access an inclusive broad range of subjects – .
 We use a variety of teaching and learning methods to cover a wide range of mathematics knowledge with an emphasis on investigation, curiosity, numeracy fluency, application of mathematics in real life situations, problem solving skills and the effective use of ICT in maths.

 Discover and develop their knowledge and passions – Lifelong mathematicians- we want our students to think like mathematicians, not just DO the math.
 We believe that during the learning experience students should ; explore, wonder, question, conjecture, experiment and make theories in order to guide their own journey in life

 be logical thinkers and reason mathematically by following a line of enquiry and develop and present a justification, argument or proof using mathematical language